Stefanovietch/magical-shapes/README.md

-Shaped recognition from list of 2D points in Minecraft
+Shape recognition from list of 2D points in Minecraft